cooolgamer/Custom-Homemenu-3DS/README.md

 * When finished, press A and start, the custom homemenu is installed!
 Enjoy!
 ## Need help?
 Or just want to see my other projects?
-Join my discord server! https://discord.gg/hKgeSYqcsC
+Join my discord server for help, or chat! https://discord.gg/hKgeSYqcsC